craue/CraueFormFlowBundle/README.md

 - different validation group for each step
 - dynamic step navigation

+A live demo can be found at http://craue.de/sf2playground/en/CraueFormFlow/.

 This bundle should be used in conjunction with Symfony2.

 # Installation